confluentinc/vscode/README.md

 Follow [CONTRIBUTING.md](/CONTRIBUTING.md) to for information on setting up your development environment, how to propose bugfixes and improvements, and how to build and test your changes.

-See our [Code of Conduct - coming soon](#TODO) for guidelines on what we expect from participants, and what actions will and will not be tolerated.
+See our [Code of Conduct](/CODE_OF_CONDUCT.md) for guidelines on what we expect from participants, and what actions will and will not be tolerated.

 ## License

+This project is licensed under the Apache License, Version 2.0.
+See [LICENSE](/LICENSE.txt) for the full license text.